It’s Mental Health Awareness Week this week, with the theme being ‘Nature’.

 Sue, Marketing Director

 I love spending time outdoors, and my favourite activities are sailing out on the open water and walking in local parks or woodland areas.
-Early on in the pandemic I started going for daily walks around our local park – getting the exercise, seeing the locals who I’d pass on my walk, and being able to get out of the home office all contribute to good mental health for me.
+Early on in the pandemic I started going for daily walks around our local park.
+Getting the exercise, seeing the locals who I’d pass on my walk, and being able to get out of the home office all contribute to good mental health for me.

-Shandel, Head of Content
+Paul, Head of Content

 Shandel McAuliffe